 If you’re worried about getting sick, we also have a complete Motion Sickness Guide, which lets you know what kind of motion each ride at WDW has.

-How to save time with Genie+ and Lightning Lane
+How to save time with Lightning Lane

 For more Disney World videos, subscribe to Guide2WDW on YouTube.